-Progesterone receptors: A key for neuroprotection in experimental stroke
+Progesterone receptors: A key for neuroprotection in experimental stroke (PDF)

 Liu,Ailing; Margaill,Isabelle; Zhang,Shaodong; Labombarda,Florencia; Coqueran,Berard; Delespierre,Brigitte; Liere,Philippe; Marchand-Leroux,Catherine; O'Malley,Bert W.; Lydon,John P.; De Nicola,Alejandro; Sitruk-Ware,Regine; Mattern,Claudia; Plotkine,Michel; Schumacher,Michael; Guennoun,Rachida